rickhenderson/Basic-Machine-Learning/L02-Classification.md

 ** Make predictions of new points when viewing a dataset
 * Decision Surfaces
 ** A **decision surface** separates one class from another so we can generalize to new data points.
+** linear decision surface
+** Exercise: Given a set of data points (two classes of points) and 3 possible linear decision surfaces, have the students choose the most reasonable decision surface to help classify new points into either class

+> "A **machine learning algorithm** takes in data and transforms it into a **decision surface**." - Sabastian Thrun